-Pursuant to the terms of the Company s equity incentive plans under which stock options have been granted, if the Company is not the surviving entity in any merger or consolidation (or survives only as a subsidiary of an entity other than a previously wholly-owned subsidiary of the Company) or if the Company is to be dissolved or liquidated and if the surviving corporation refuses to assume or substitute new stock options for currently outstanding Company stock options, all unvested stock options then outstanding will fully vest and become exercisable in full on or before a date fixed by the Company, which date must be prior to the effective date of the merger, consolidation, dissolution, or liquidation.
-Therefore, to the extent these amounts are payable, they will be payable prior to the effective date of a change-in-control and therefore will not be payable at the same time as the amounts above.
+Pursuant to the terms of all of the Company s equity incentive plans under which stock options have been granted, if the Company is not the surviving entity in any merger or consolidation (or survives only as a subsidiary of an entity other than a previously wholly-owned subsidiary of the Company) or if the Company is to be dissolved or liquidated and if the surviving corporation refuses to assume or substitute new stock options for currently outstanding Company stock options, all unvested stock options then outstanding will fully vest and become exercisable in full on or before a date fixed by the Company, which date must be prior to the effective date of the merger, consolidation, dissolution, or liquidation.
+Therefore, to the extent these amounts are payable, they will be payable prior to the effective date of a change-in-control and therefore will not be payable at the same time as the amounts shown in the table above.
+The Company s equity incentive plans do not provide for acceleration of restricted stock units in the event of a change-in-control.
 The following table sets forth the estimated benefits to the named executive officers in the event the surviving corporation refuses to assume or substitute new options for the named executive officer s outstanding options.

-Name Estimated Benefits(\$)(1)
+Estimated Benefits(\$)(1)

+Name

 Gary C. Kelly

 Tammy Romo

-Laura H. Wright

 Ron Ricks

-Michael G. Van de Ven
+Michael G. Van de Ven 1,577

 Robert E. Jordan

-(1) Assumes the triggering event took place on December 31, 2012, and reflects the aggregate market value of unvested stock options that would become vested under the circumstances.
-Aggregate market value is computed by multiplying (i) the difference between \$10.24 (the closing price of the Company s common stock on December 31, 2012) and the exercise price of the stock options by (ii) the number of shares underlying unvested stock options at December 31, 2012.
-At December 31, 2012, the exercise prices of all unvested stock options were above \$10.24.
+(1) Assumes the triggering event took place on December 31, 2013, and reflects the aggregate market value of unvested stock options that would become vested under the circumstances.
+The aggregate market value is computed by multiplying (i) the difference between \$18.84 (the closing price of the Company s common stock on December 31, 2013) and the exercise price of the stock options by (ii) the number of shares underlying unvested stock options at December 31, 2013.

 In addition to the amounts discussed above, in the event of termination of their employment for any reason other than for cause, each of the named executive officers would be eligible to participate in any non-contract retiree medical benefit plan or program that the Company may then make available to its retirees generally on the same terms as other retirees.
-In addition, these individuals would be entitled to the amounts credited to their accounts pursuant to the Company s qualified retirement plans, as well as nonqualified deferred compensation amounts credited to their accounts pursuant to the Company s excess benefit plan and, with respect to Mr. Kelly, his individual deferred compensation arrangement, each as disclosed in more detail above under the heading Nonqualified Deferred Compensation in Fiscal 2012.
+In addition, these individuals would be entitled to the amounts credited to their accounts pursuant to the Company s qualified retirement plans, as well as nonqualified deferred compensation amounts credited to their accounts pursuant to the Company s excess benefit plan and, with respect to Mr. Kelly, his individual deferred compensation arrangement, each as disclosed in more detail above under the heading Nonqualified Deferred Compensation in Fiscal 2013.